srubenacker/DeepDog/README.md

 #### 5x5 convolution with 8 outputs, 2x2 max pooling, a fully connected ReLU layer with 32 weights, and dropout with keep probability of 0.5
 Top-1 Accuracy: 8.87%, Top-5 Accuracy: 24.6% (Memorized training set)

 #### Increased image size to 128x128 RGB images, all previous images were 64x64 RGB.
-Convolutional net inspired by this [VGG paper] (https://arxiv.org/pdf/1409.1556.pdf).
+Convolutional net inspired by this [VGG paper](https://arxiv.org/pdf/1409.1556.pdf).
 3x3 convolutional filters with 64, 128, 256, 512 weight layers.
 Each weight layer is followed by a 2x2 max pooling layer.
 The final 512 conv layer is followed by a ReLU fully connected layer with 1024 weights.
 Dropout with keep probability 0.5.
 Final output layer is softmax.
 Top-1 Accuracy: 18.71%, Top-5 Accuracy: 44.32% (Memorized training set at iteration 4600)